rrooggiieerr/esphome-axaremote/PCB.md

 - 40 cm RJ25 (6P6C) to JST XH connector cable
   To connect the AXA Remote to the PCB.
 - RJ25 (6P6C) connector and 3 pin female JST XH connector + contacts
-  To make your own wire for connection a second AXA Remote.
+  To make your own wire for connecting a second AXA Remote.
 - Light-Dependent Resistor (LDR)
   To measure brightness.

+You need to create the second cable yourself with the provided RJ25 and JST XH connectors and your own cable.
+You can just use a 4 wire phone cable and only use 3 of those wires for Vin, Ground ad Data.

+Because you need to drill a hole in the AXA Remote housing and not everyone might want to do that, you need to solder on the LDR yourself.
+The rest of the PCB is fully assembled.

 ## Installation